SimLoads/mango/README.md

 2: Launch mango.py and choose "Unpack .whl file".
 First, enter the directory of the wheel.
 If there is multiple wheels, Mango will prompt you to choose one.
 This will create a temporary folder with the unpacked wheel.

 3: Mango will then ask for another directory.
-Enter the directory containing the python file you want to append. (*Note, Mango will not be able to append the python file if the module unpack is in a different folder.
-Ensure the python file and the unpack are in the same directory.*) In the target directory, you should now see a folder with the wheel name and a text file called "pkgs*N*.mgs".
+Enter the directory containing the python file you want to append.
+In the target directory, you should now see a folder with the wheel name and a text file called "pkgs*N*.mgs".
+If you skip this step, Mango will most likely run into a fair few issues when trying to append your python file later on.

 4: Mango will now append the python file in the chosen directory with a string that imports the wheel file locally, all without the need for pip.
 If there are multiple python files, Mango will prompt you to choose one.
 The procedure is now finished.
 If you need to append multiple python files, run mango.py again and choose "Prepare code".
 Enter the same directory at the prompt and choose another python file to append.